giordanGatto/Minecraft-Paintbrush-Power-Mod/README.md

-# This is a project about making a Mineecraft mod based on the game Epic Mickey 2
+# This is a project about making a Minecraft mod based on the game Epic Mickey 2